GameStop Logo

 GameStop Logo 2000

 The transition to the 21st millennium was a turning point for the company and required a transformation.
-The cardinal decision resulted in the emergence of a completely different concept of the logo, emphasizing “Game” and “Stop.”
-By combining the two foundations, leadership got the opposite meaning, which confused, pushed to buy and check – is it so?
-As a result, “Stop” (prohibition, stopping) gave a start to an increase in interest.
-Simultaneously, the emblem itself is quite simple: a horizontal inscription made in two “fatal” colors – black and red.
+The cardinal decision resulted in a completely different logo concept, emphasizing “Game” and “Stop.”
+By combining the two foundations, leadership has the opposite meaning, which confuses pushes to buy and check – is it so?
+As a result, “Stop” (prohibition, stopping) started an increase in interest.
+Simultaneously, the emblem is quite simple: a horizontal inscription made in black and red in two “fatal” colors.

 2012 – 2021